-Murder trial at center of sanctuary cities debate nears conclusion
+Trial of undocumented immigrant in Kate Stenlie killing nears end

 "Jury Instructions are given based on facts presented at trial.
 In this case, the facts support instruction on multiple theories of homicide: Second-degree, first-degree and Involuntary manslaughter."

 The prosecution has repeatedly argued that the pistol, a .40 caliber Sig Sauer, would need a firm pull of the trigger to go off.
-An unintentional discharge, prosecution experts testified, would be far-fetched.
+An unintentional discharge, prosecution experts testified, would be unlikely.

 The defense has argued that the Sig Sauer is prone to accidental discharges, and called its own forensic firearms expert, who testified that the facts of the shooting point to an accidental discharge.